 315. Method of deregistration

-A co-operative may be deregistered in the same way and in the same circumstances as a company under the Corporations Act may be deregistered.
+A co-operative may be deregistered under —

+(a) the Corporations Act as applying under section 316; or

+(b) section 482.

+[Section 315 amended by No. 7 of 2016 s.
+106.]

 316. Application of Corporations Act to winding-up and deregistration

+(1) This section does not apply to the winding-up of a co-operative on the certificate of the Registrar under section 314.

-The winding-up or deregistration of a co-operative, and a deregistered co-operative, are declared to be applied Corporations legislation matters for the purposes of the Corporations (Ancillary Provisions) Act 2001 Part 3 in relation to the provisions of the Corporations Act Parts 5.4, 5.4A, 5.4B, 5.5, 5.6, 5.7 and 5A.1, subject to the following modifications —
+(2) The winding-up or deregistration of a co-operative, and a deregistered co-operative, are declared to be applied Corporations legislation matters for the purposes of the Corporations (Ancillary Provisions) Act 2001 Part 3 in relation to the provisions of the Corporations Act Parts 5.4, 5.4A, 5.4B, 5.5, 5.6 and 5A.1, subject to the modifications set out in Schedule 6 Division 1.

-(a) a reference in the provisions to a special resolution or an extraordinary resolution is to be read as a reference to a special resolution within the meaning of this Act;

-(b) a reference in the provisions to ASIC is to be read as a reference to the Registrar;

-(c) section 513B is to be considered to be amended by inserting after paragraph (d) —

-“

-(da) if the winding-up is on the certificate of the Registrar — on the date that the certificate is given; or

-”;

-(d) section 516 is to be considered to be amended by inserting after “past member” —

-“

-together with any charges payable by him or her to the co-operative in accordance with the rules

-”;

-(e) a reference in the provisions to a registered liquidator is to be read as including a reference to a person approved or appointed by the Registrar as a liquidator of a co-operative;
+(3) Despite any other provisions of this Act —

+(a) a copy of the special resolution for the voluntary winding-up of a co-operative referred to in the Corporations Act section 491(2)(a) as applying under this section is to be filed with the Registrar —

+(i) within the period referred to in that paragraph (and not the period of 28 days referred to in section 181(2) of this Act); or

+(ii) within a longer period approved by the Registrar;

+and

+(b) the form of a notice or account required to be given or lodged by a liquidator under the Corporations Act section 496, 497, 537 or 539 as applying under this section is the form required under the section concerned but with any necessary modifications (and not a form approved under this Act); and

-(f) a reference in the provisions to the Corporations Act Part 2F.1 is to be read as a reference to Part 4 Division 5 of this Act;
+(c) the quorum for the meeting referred to in the Corporations Act section 509 as applying under this section is the quorum referred to in that section (and not a quorum determined under section 193 of this Act); and

-(g) for the purposes of the application of the provisions to a winding-up on the certificate of the Registrar, the winding-up is taken to be a voluntary winding-up, but the Corporations Act section 490 does not apply;
+(d) the time when a voluntary winding-up is taken to commence is to be determined under the Corporations Act section 513B as applying under this section and is not affected by section 180 of this Act.

-(h) the provisions are to be read subject to sections 67 and 322 of this Act for the purposes of determining the liability of members and former members to contribute on a winding-up of a co-operative;

-(i) any other modifications, within the meaning of the Corporations (Ancillary Provisions) Act 2001 Part 3, that are prescribed by the regulations.
+(4) The provisions of the Corporations Act applying under this section have effect subject to any other sections of this Part.

+[Section 316 inserted by No. 7 of 2016 s.
+107.]

 317. Restrictions on voluntary winding-up